imkaka/100-days-of-code/r1-log.md

 ### R1D2
 * Trying my new learned/updated knoweledge of HTML/CSS to learn Flask Framework done the Form validation and basic structure of a simple flask blog using  `wtforms`.

+### R1D3
+* Going with learning Flask and I learned and implemented the basic user Sign Up and Sign In using Database &amp `SQLAlchemy`, also learned about Templetes and Templete Inheritence.